bmuschko/gradle-kubernetes-plugin/README.md

 Learning from, and building upon, the work done, lessons learned, and features requested, with the [gradle-docker-plugin]() we sought to create a plugin that was easy to use up front but with the proper hooks/constructs in place to allow for more flexible solutions and complicated scenarios should the developer want to take advantage of them.
 Things like (but not limited to):
 - Dependent libraries loaded into their own class-loader so as not to clobber `buildscript` classpath.
-- Provide common inputs/properties on tasks themselves, but give users full access to the backing `kubernetes-client` objects via use of the `config{}` closure, should the need arise.
+- [config{}](#On-config{}) provides a common means of configuring the backing object of that Tasks are based upon.
+Instead of exposing every possible property the backing `kubernetes-client` may provide we instead expose the most common ones and let the user further configure things through this construct shoudl the need arise.
-- Ability to retry task execution via the `retry{}` closure.
+- [retry{}](#On-retry{}) provides a common means of configuring retries for a given Task.
+The construct itself can be provided globally on the extension point or upon each individual task for more granular use-cases.
-- Allow for retrieval of all response objects returned from internal task execution via the `response()` method.
+- [response()](#On-response()) hands back to the user, once task execution has finished, the actual response object given to us by the `kubernetes-client` thereby allowing downstream tasks to query a previously ran task for its output.
-- Full use of `reactive-streams` to give users a more dynamic experience when working with tasks.
+- [reactive-streams](#On-reactive-streams) gives users a more dynamic experience when working with a tasks life-cycle.
 - More streamlined, simplifed, and documented codebase allowing for easier contributions from the community.

 ## Getting Started